University of Washington Information School: Facilities

 The school is in Mary Gates Hall, one of several university buildings bordering Drumheller Fountain.
 Formerly known as the Physics Building, it was renamed in 1995 after receipt of a $10 million gift from the family of Mary Maxwell Gates.
 In 1999 a $35 million expansion added updated classrooms and computer labs, office spaces, and commons, transforming the 1928 historic building and 1949 addition into a 175,000-square-foot quadrangle with a skylit commons at its center and a new main entry facing Suzzallo Library.
 The architects of the original building were John Graham & Company and the architects of record for the 1999 expansion were Bassetti Architects.

+The Information School also has offices in the UW Tower and in the Suzzallo-Allen Libraries.